adamrmoss/edu-basic/docs/noise-synthesis-system.md

 - Replaces hardware clock routing with decimation and toggle operations
 - Provides a unified 32-bit LFSR architecture with user-selectable taps
 - Enables phase-destructive operations (XOR_SQUARE) for unique timbres
+- **Decouples frequency from noise character** - pitch and timbre can be controlled independently
 - Maintains compatibility with classic sounds while enabling new expressions

 ---